ushnuel/calender-vue/README.md

 # Source

-Built in a tutorial Fullstack Vue_The complete guide to Vue.js by N. Murray, H. Djirdeh and A. Lerner
+Built from a tutorial on vue - Fullstack Vue_The complete guide to Vue.js by N. Murray, H. Djirdeh and A. Lerner

 ## Project setup
 ```